RespiredFlame/Sims-4-Seven-Seas/README.md

 Download DLCs from here: https://gofile.io/d/U62XmA

-Note: If it says that your unable to download the files it means ive reached my donwload size limit for the month since im a free user.
+Note: If it says that your unable to download the files it means ive reached my download size limit for the month since im a free user.
 Wait until next month or seek alternatives.